Startups Looking to Change the Snack Industry with Planet-Forward Options

 SnackFutures recently announced its inaugural cohort of snack companies that will participate in their startup engagement program, CoLab.
-The program strives to accelerate growth in what it calls well-being snacking.
+The program strives to accelerate the growth of companies focused on healthy and environmentally friendly snacks.

-SnackFutures, the innovation and venture hub of snack company Mondelēz International, created CoLab, they say, to give startups with resources to expand their businesses.
+SnackFutures, the innovation and venture hub of snack company Mondelēz International, created CoLab, they say, to give startups with resources and support to expand their businesses.

 “I have to say it was quite humbling and inspiring to receive almost 200 applications from start-ups that wanted to be part of our mission to create a snacking world that is good for people, kind to the planet, and deliciously fun,” Brigette Wolf, Global Head of SnackFutures, Mondelēz International, tells Food Tank.